sjbennett123/gloryforthefist/content/current_writeups/Justice for Nekron/roles/Traumatized Follower.md

 description:
 Layout: role

 introduction: You are a Loyal Follower of the Children of the Stars.
-Seeing a Speaker and a Blade cut down in such cold blood is very unnerving and traumatic to your heart.
+Seeing a Speaker and a Blade cut down in such cold blood is unnerving and traumatic to your heart.
 You have devoted your daily life cause to the Children of the Stars.
 You truly believe that they can change Elysia for the better and bring the commoners cries to the nobility.

 motivation: Horrified!!!
 You watched a Lycan cut down a Speaker and Blade of the Stars you were on a walk with.
 Your faith in the Children of the Stars is UNSHAKEN!!!
 In fact it is now strengthened even more so seeing your “leaders” died for their message.
 tactics: